Neemuch: Gandhi Sagar Sanctuary

-Gandhi Sagar Sanctuary is a wildlife sanctuary situated on the northern boundary of Mandsaur and Nimach districts in Madhya Pradesh.
+Gandhi Sagar Sanctuary is a wildlife sanctuary situated on the northern boundary of Mandsaur and Neemuch districts in Madhya Pradesh.
 It is spread over an area of 368.62 km square adjoining Rajasthan state in India.
 It was notified in 1974 and more area was added in 1983.
 The Chambal River passes through the sanctuary and divides into two parts.
-The western part is in Nimach district and eastern part is in Mandsaur district.
+The western part is in Neemuch district and eastern part is in Mandsaur district.

 Morwan Dam

 Morwan Dam is 24 km from Neemuch and constructed on river Gambhiri.
 It is mainly used for irrigation and water supply to nearby places.
 Boating facilities are also available.

 Frequent buses are available to reach there (Neemuch-Singoli-Kota Road).

-Bhadwa Mata Temple

-The Bhadwamata Temple is situated 19 km from Neemuch town in Bhadva village.
-It is believed that who so ever takes bath in the Baori situated in the temple premises get cured of paralysis and Polio.
-During Nav Ratri a 9 day long festival takes place in this temple where about two lac devotes from all over the country visit this temple.
-Apart from that temple, there is one more temple in the near vicinity of Neemuch town namely Bhanwarmata (25 km).

-Aantri Mata Temple

-Aantri Mata temple is situated at antri village at the distance of 54 km from Neemuch.
-The temple is famous for boon of Mata Aantri devi.
-Thouands of pilgrims visits here in Navratri and Diwali.